• Skip to primary navigation

 Chicken

-• 2 tbsp olive oil to saute chicken breasts, more if needed
+• 2 tablespoon olive oil to saute chicken breasts, more if needed

 • 1 pound 4 boneless skinless chicken breasts (4 ounces each breast)